TL;DR

 Separating developer environments to avoid conflicts, improve security, and speed up on-boarding.

-I also got the wrong idea when first learning about them.
-But when taking a closer look, you’ll notice that the only other mentions of security in the FAQ are in relation to secure access and transport.
+At first, I also misunderstood the above to mean that VS Code’s remote dev can help isolate your local machine from whatever is running on the remote.
+However, when taking a closer look, you’ll notice that the only other mentions of security in the FAQ are in regards to secure access and transport.
 Similarly, for Dev Containers the documentation only talks about securely browsing untrusted projects via the Workspace Trust settings that allow code execution only with explicit user consent.

 3 Official statements and disclaimers

-When looking around in GitHub issues, I found these comments by Microsoft employees and VS Code developers (emphasis added):
+So I went on to search for for details in GitHub issues, where I found these comments by Microsoft employees and VS Code developers (emphasis added):

 For VS Code remote, the VS Code server is in the same trust boundary as the VS Code client.
 That means that you should only connect to VS Code servers that you trust.
 So you should only connect to SSH machines that you trust and only create dev containers from definitions that you trust (i.e. you should not use dev containers as a sandbox).